lessthanoptimal/BoofCV/examples/readme.txt

 The same ant script can be used to run any of example from the command line easily.
 See below for examples of how to correctly invoke the script:

 ant -Dwhich=boofcv.examples.ExampleBinaryImage run
-ant -Dwhich=boofcv.examples.ExampleIntestPoint run
+ant -Dwhich=boofcv.examples.ExampleInterestPoint run
-ant -Dwhich=boofcv.examples.ExamplePoineatureTracker run
+ant -Dwhich=boofcv.examples.ExamplePointFeatureTracker run

 If you wish to modify an example just change the code, run ant again, then invoke the example as shown above.